-Grieving the Loss of a Dog
+How to Cope with the Loss of A Dog

 I learned some helpful strategies that helped me deal with the loss of my beloved companion.
 I believe they can be used to help cope with your loss too.
 Here are some ways to help you through the pain of losing your dog: Taking Time to Heal, Get Help, Make a Memorial, Prayer and Meditation.